Debates of the Senate (Hansard)

 As we begin this session, let us be mindful of the mental health challenges of all Canadians, but especially those of our youth.
 Many of us know someone in our families, our circles or our communities who is struggling.
 I strongly believe that we need to be compassionate, but we also need to ensure that all communities across this country have the resources they need.

-I applaud the work of groups like the Atlantic Wellness Community Centre and others who work tirelessly on mental health.
+I applaud the work of groups like the Atlantic Wellness Community Center and others who work tirelessly on mental health.
 Thank you.

 Visitor in the Gallery